WC.com

 In keeping with the broad statutory grant of authority, within the constitutional construct of what is a "court" there, the Court concluded that either the WCC or its administrative law judges may "properly refuse to apply a statute to a particular party before it," in the event that "such application would be repugnant to the Constitution."
 This is specific to Oklahoma, and based on its constitution.

 The Oklahoma Court was careful to be clear, however, that this authority is limited to "as applied" claims.
-The Court said "of course, the power of the Commission and its ALJs to determine the constitutionality of a provision of Title 85A is limited."
+The Court said "Of course, the power of the Commission and its ALJs to determine the constitutionality of a provision of Title 85A is limited."
 Though it is quasi-judicial, the WCC "is an executive branch agency lacking the full power of the judiciary."
 As such, the WCC "only has the power to resolve, on a case-by-case basis, questions regarding the constitutional or unconstitutional application of a statute to a particular party in a proceeding before it.
 Therefore, the WCC's "decision is binding only on the parties in that case."

 The Court concluded "the Legislature may not confer upon the Commission the power to determine the facial constitutionality of a statute, and the Commission may not assume that power--such power resides in the judiciary alone."
 That could not be much clearer.
 As mom used to say, "no means no, period."